 4. Repair Library Folder

-Navigate to your Steam -> Settings -> Downloads -> Steam Library Folders -> Right click on folder -> Repair Folder
+Please follow this path to do the repair: Steam > Settings > Downloads > Steam Library Folders > Right click on folder > Repair Folder

 5. Verify Local Files